Products & Services

 Every week we provide a variety of vegetables to our members.
 We aim to include interesting heirlooms alongside tested fan favorites.
 One can expect a good mixture of leafy greens, roots, legumes and (of course) tomatoes, eggplants and peppers.
 Our CSA also includes more than just food—a weekly newsletter, seasonal recipes, invites to exclusive farm events and more.

-The 2019 Lucky Crow CSA runs from June 11 through October 31.
+The 2020 Lucky Crow CSA runs from the third week of June through the fourth week of October.
 There's a weekly pick up location in Monmouth, Salem and Corvallis.

 Our CSA offers a whole or half share option.
 The whole share feeds a family of 4 or a vegetable-loving couple.
 Half shares are better for one or two people that don't go through a lot of food during the week.

-Whole shares cost $500 for 21 weeks of produce.
-That ends up being a little under $24/week.
-Half shares cost $285, which comes out to about $13.50/week.
-Below are some examples of whole shares throughout the growing season.
-Half shares are, you guessed it, exactly half the size.
+Whole shares cost $500 for 19 weeks of produce.
+That ends up being about $26/week.
+Half shares cost $285, which comes out to $15/week.
+Please email us with any questions: firstname.lastname@example.org.